willymcallister/willymcallister.github.io/_articles/8sign-convention.md

 $v = i\,\text R = +10\,\text{ma} \times 100\,\Omega = +1\,\text V$.

-THAT'S NOT RIGHT!
+But that isn't what the voltmeter says!
 The voltmeter reads $-1\,\text V$.

-This labeling convention forces us to learn and use a version of Ohm's Law with a minus sign. $v = -i\,\text R$.
+This labeling convention forces us to learn what to do when the current arrow is in this direction.
+We have to adapt Ohm's Law by including a minus sign, $v = -i\,\text R$.
 Any time we see a current arrow going into the negative side of a resistor, we have to use this version of Ohm's Law.

 $v = -i\,\text R = -10\,\text{ma} \times 100\,\Omega = -1\,\text V$.

 Now the answer comes out matching the voltmeter.

 You may think there is something seriously broken here, but there's not.
-If we wanted to, we could learn this version of Ohm's Law and learn to recognize when we need the minus sign.
+If we wanted to, we could check every resistor in the circuit to see what which way the current arrow points and add a minus sign when needed.
+That is a big mental load we can avoid.

-But that little minus sign is a source of a lot of silly errors in circuit analysis.
-So what do engineers do to eliminate this potential error?
+That little minus sign could be a source of a lot of silly errors in circuit analysis.
+So what do engineers do?
 We try very hard not to label components this way.
-We are disciplined and point the current arrow into the plus sign whenever possible, and a whole lot of potential errors simply vanish.
+We discipline ourselves to point the current arrow into the plus sign whenever possible.
+A whole lot of potential errors simply vanish.

-So what do we do?

 >Point the current arrow into the positive voltage polarity.